WebAssembly/WASI/design/application-abi.md

    linear memories.

-   Command instances may assume that they will be called from the environment at most once; after the call returns, command instances may assume that none of their exports are accessed thereafter.
+   Command instances may assume that they will be called from the environment at most once.
+Command instances may assume that none of their exports are accessed outside the duraction of that call.

  - All other modules are *reactors*.
 A reactor may export a function named `_initialize`, with no arguments and no return values.
 Environments shall call